To keep abreast of the science and politics behind the Climate Crisis, here is a shortcut to trusted information.

 Climate Trace – built by a global, not-for-profit coalition of over 100 universities, scientists, and AI experts, a comprehensive pollution tracking system that reveals high-impact emission reduction opportunities.
 Watch co-founders Al Gore and Gavin McCormick’s powerful COP29 presentation here.

-Drilled – an ongoing investigative reporting project digging into the various forces obstructing action on climate.
+Drilled – an ongoing investigative reporting project digging into the various forces obstructing climate action.

 Fear and Wonder – a podcast by the journalist Michael Green and CLIMARTE Ambassador Dr. Joelle Gergis, a climate scientist, Climate Council member, IPCC lead author, produced by the Climate Council and The Conversation.